elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

     <div></div>

 - **Client** – To obtain flyweight objects, the Client invokes FlyweightFactory.
 - **FlyweightFactory** – If a flyweight object is requested but does not exist, the FlyweightFactory generates and manages it.
-It will spawn one and save newly generated flyweights for future use.
+It spawns one and saves newly generated flyweights for future use.
-- **Flyweight** – stores intrinsic data that can be shared throughout the program.
+- **Flyweight** – stores intrinsic data that gets shared throughout the program.

 <br />
   </div>